Akkikens/manvi-portfolio/README.md

-This project is for my wife Manvi Panjwani
+This project is for Manvi Panjwani
 This project is **free to use** and does not contains any license.